vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The Year : and its smaller subdivisions, viz., the seasons.

+#### The Days
+The day, being the smallest unit, has been taken as the fundamental unit of time and the lengths of months, the year and the seasons are expressed in terms of the day as the unit.

-* Day here means 'Day and Night.
++++(* Day here means 'Day and Night'.
 In ancient times, the duration of day-light from sunrise to sunset, and of the night from sunset to sunrise, were measured separately with the aid of water clocks.
 It was comparatively late that the length of the Day, meaning day-light and night, was measured.
 It was distinguished by the term ahorātra in Sanskrit, ahna meaning daylight time, and rātri meaning night time.
-In Greece, this was known as Nychthemeron.
+In Greece, this was known as Nychthemeron. )+++

+But the day is to be defined.
+Many early riations defined the day as the time-period between sunrise to sunrise (sāvana day in India) or sunset to sunset (Babylonians and Jews).
+But the length of the day, so defined, when measured with even the rough chronometers of early days, was found to be variable.
+This is due to the fact that except at the equator, the sun does not rise or set at the same time in different seasons of the year.
+So gradually the practice arose of defining the day as the period from midnight to midnight, i. e., when the sun is at the nadir to its next passage through the nadir.
+Even then the length of the day is found to be variable when measured by an accurate chronometer.
+The reasons are set forth in all astronomical text books.

+##### Solar day
+Then came the idea of the mean solar day, and it is now taken as the fundamental unit of time.
+The mean solar day is the average interval between the two successive passages of the sun over the meridian of a place +++(example overhead)+++ derived from a very large number of observations of such meridian passages.
+The time between two passages is measured by an accurate chronometer.

+##### Siderial day
+In addition to the solar day, the astronomers define also a sidereal day, which is the time period between two successive transits of a **fixed star**. +++(ie time for distant stars to appear in the same position in the sky)+++ It measures the time of rotation of the earth round its axis.

-† Actually speaking, the sidereal day is defined in astronomy as the period between two successive meridian passages of the First point of Aries.
-As this point has a slow westward motion among the fixed stars, the duration of the so called sidereal day is very slightly less than the actual sidereal day or the period of rotation of the earth.
++++(† Actually speaking, the sidereal day is defined in astronomy as the period between two successive meridian passages of the First point of Aries.
+As this point has a slow westward motion among the fixed stars, the duration of the so called sidereal day is very slightly less than the actual sidereal day or the period of rotation of the earth.)+++

-158
+The solar day is larger than the sidereal day, because by the time the earth completes a rotation about its axis, the sun slips nearly a degree to the east due to the motion of the earth in its orbit, and it takes a little more time for the sun to come to the meridian of the place.
+We have the relation :

-meridian of the place.
-We have the relation : 3651 mean solar days=3661 sidereal days.
-Rotation of the earth = 23h 56m 45.100 mean solar time.
-Sidereal day
+- 365.25 mean solar days=366.75 sidereal days.
+- Rotation of the earth = 23h 56m 45.100 mean solar time.

-=23 56 4.091 „ „ Mean solar day =24 3 56.
+- Sidereal day = 23 56 4.091 „ „
+- Mean solar day = 24 3 56.
 555 sidereal time

 The actual sidereal day, which measures the period of rotation of the earth is generally taken to be cons tant.
 The variable part of the solar day comes from two factors :